 Above: Split image of Pyramid Peak near Aspen, CO with MapBuilder Topo and slope angle shading.

-The difference is pretty wild, isn’t it?
-In addition to the Wind River Range, Yosemite and the Elk Mountains, other notable areas that were part of the most recent high resolution elevation data import include:
+In addition to the above areas, other notable areas that were part of the latest high resolution elevation data import include:

 To see all the areas that currently have high resolution elevation data, check out this interactive coverage map.

-Where coverage is available, high resolution elevation data can be accessed from the web, mobile and desktop apps.
-And if you have the appropriate subscription, you can download it for offline use, allowing you to bring high resolution elevation data with you into the backcountry.
+High resolution elevation data is available on the web, mobile, and desktop app.
+If you have a mobile subscription or higher, you can download it for offline use, allowing you to bring the high resolution elevation data with you into the backcountry.

 Always carefully assess and evaluate any terrain that you are traveling in, and confirm your observations instead of relying solely on maps.
 Seek professional instruction on how to travel safely in the backcountry- our partners at the American Mountain Guide Association and American Avalanche Association have some great resources to get you started.